sagar16812/sagar16812/README.md

 ### Computer Vision | Robot Perception

-As a researcher at the intersection of computer vision and robotics, I am passionate about developing innovative solutions that harness the power of autonomous technologies to improve the precision and efficiency of modern agriculture.
+As a researcher/engineer at the intersection of computer vision and robotics, I am passionate about developing innovative solutions that harness the power of autonomous technologies to improve the precision and efficiency of modern agriculture.

 ## 💬 Ask me about
 - Machine learning and computer vision techniques.